-PO No. After completion of the Undergraduate programme the students of St. Mary's College will be able to PO 1 acquire in-depth domain knowledge and a comprehensive knowledge of various disciplines to become skilled professionals PO 2 enrich their communication skills, and enhance their creative, numerical, analytical and problem-solving skills PO 3 gain potential skills to excel in digital literacy, team management, scientific reasoning, research and self-directed life-long learning to emerge as entrepreneurs PO 4 be aware of the environment with a social responsibility for the well-being of Humanity and the planet at large PO 5 be an empowered, economically independent woman with a global perspective to emerge holistically in the egalitarian society
+PO No. After completion of the Undergraduate programme the students of St. Mary's College will be able to PO 1 acquire in-depth domain knowledge and a comprehensive knowledge of various disciplines to become skilled professionals PO 2 enrich their communication skills, and enhance their creative, numerical, analytical and problem-solving skills PO 3 gain potential skills to excel in digital literacy, team management, scientific 100 reasoning, research and self-directed life-long learning to emerge as entrepreneurs PO 4 be aware of the environment with a social responsibility for the well- being of Humanity and the planet at large cong of franching and the pranet at hige DO - PO 5 be an empowered, economically independent woman with a global perspective to emerge holistically in the egalitarian society